 2. Make lunch environmentally-friendly

 - Get the kids to make their own lunch.
-Use containers suited to "nude food" which doesn't have plastic or aluminum foil wrapping.
+Use containers suited to "nude food" which doesn't have plastic or aluminium foil wrapping.
 If you do need to wrap, reusable beeswax wraps are a great alternative to plastic.
-You can do a course on making beeswax wraps at your local neighborhood house or community arts centre.
+You can do a course on making beeswax wraps at your local neighbourhood house or community arts centre.

 - Freeze water bottles to keep lunches fresh in summer.
 Some people use a thermos as a year-round way to keep liquids (like drinks and yogurt which you can decant from a larger container) at a constant temperature.